Day Care Health and Safety

 Child Abuse: Children are active, and typical cuts and bruises obtained at home or the Center are a natural part of their young lives.
 Even so, we must ask you to explain how your child became injured while away from the Center.
 As mandated reporters, if the Directors at Rainbow Chimes detect or believe that a child is being abused in any way, we will contact the proper authorities without hesitation.

 Sanitation & Fresh Air: We use a number of sanitation techniques at the Center to disinfect and to dilute the germ pool, such as opening the windows every day.
 Our philosophy is that all children who attend the Center are well enough to go outside for fresh air.
-A doctor’s written statement attesting otherwise, and our ability to cover child-to-staff ratios are required in order to grant a very rare exclusion to this policy.
-Please be sure to provide boots, hats, and gloves during the late fall and winter months for your child’s outdoor comfort and safety.
+A doctor’s written statement attesting otherwise, and our ability to cover child-to-staff ratios, are required in order to grant a very rare exception to this policy.
+Please be sure to provide boots, hats, gloves, and other winter gear during the late fall and winter months for your child’s outdoor comfort and safety.

 “My daughter’s been there since she was about four months old and I really like the place.
 The infant rooms especially.
 They have very consistent and very good teachers.
 I call them teachers because they really take care of the kids.
 They teach them.
 She’s pretty good with manners, saying please and thank you and telling you when she is done with her food, and she’s two now.
 She says she loves going to school and playing with her friends.
 And cost-wise also, it’s comparable.” – Gayatrri Musraca